 In a 2012 Journal of Aging Research article, it states that the consequences of undernutrition in elderly people include functional decline or frailty; decreased quality of life; increased health care utilization and costs; higher rates of adverse complications from other health conditions, and increased mortality.
 The consequences of obesity include negative impact on physical functions and quality of life; decreased survival rates; metabolic syndromes; arthritis; pulmonary abnormalities; urinary incontinence; cataracts, and cancer.
 Thus, from a nutritional perspective, obesity as well as undernutrition are a concern among elderly people as they exacerbate age-related decline in physical functioning and can cause frailty.
 To read the full article click here.

-Meal planning is one of the many services provided by privately-owned home care companies like Homewatch CareGivers (HWCG).
+Meal planning is one of the many services provided by privately-owned Dallas home health agencies like Homewatch CareGivers (HWCG).
 They make sure good nutrition is part of the patient’s daily care.
 A HWCG client who lives in a retirement community has two adult sons who live out of state.
 Even though the retirement community provides three meals a day, the sons were not aware that their mother was being forgetful and not going to the dining room for her meals.
 She lost weight and her health began to decline.
 HWCG was engaged to keep the patient mentally active (i.e., word games, physical movement, etc.), perform light housekeeping, and reminders for mealtimes.
 Within a mere few weeks, the client showed signs of mental alertness, weight recovery and a renewed sense of health.

 As adults age, they stop making good nutrition a priority.
 An elderly gentleman was known as saying, “since my wife died, I just open a can of soup for dinner.”
 Another female client said, “I don’t feel very comfortable driving to the grocery store anymore.”